aspendigital/docker-octobercms/README.md

 $ docker rm october  # Destroys the container
 ```

+> If there is a port conflict, you will receive an error message from the Docker daemon.
+Try mapping to an open local port (-p 8080:80) or shut down the container or server that is on the desired port.

  - Visit [http://localhost](http://localhost) using your browser.
  - Login to the [backend](http://localhost/backend) with the username `admin` and password `admin`.

-Running a container in the foreground will dump logs to your terminal.
-Hit `CTRL-C` to stop the container.
+ - Hit `CTRL-C` to stop the container.
+Running a container in the foreground will send log outputs to your terminal.

-> If there is a port conflict, you will receive an error message from the Docker daemon.
-Try mapping to an open local port (-p 8080:80) or shut down the container or server that's on the desired port.

-Run the container in detached mode using the container name `october`:
+Run the container in the background by passing the `-d` option:

 ```shell
 $ docker run -p 80:80 --name october -d aspendigital/octobercms:latest